Create or view a Document

 - Oracle document

 - Data Asset document

 The generic structure of an ixo protocol DID Document is illustrated below.

-Claims are a high-definition data object which encodes information in a way that is portable, self-declarative and verifiable.
+Claims are high-definition data objects which encode information in a way that is portable, self-declarative and verifiable.
 Claims comply with the document standards by implementing the following features:

-The claim object is content-addressable by its hash value (using the IPLD specticification).
+- The claim object is content-addressable by its hash value (using the IPLD specification).